CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ### Triumph & Disaster (We Lost The Sea)

-We Lost The Sea were my first introduction to post-rock (the YouTube channel "WorldHasPostRock" included "A Gallant Gentlemen" as part of one of their collections) and I don't think I've loved a genre that fast in a long time.
-So they hold a special place in my heart.
+We Lost The Sea (WLTS) were my first introduction to post-rock (the YouTube channel "WorldHasPostRock" included "A Gallant Gentlemen" as part of one of their collections) and I don't think I've loved a genre that fast in a long time.

 Now.
 Where "Departure Songs" was an album inspired by the perseverance and enduring curiosity of humanity in spite of extreme risk and tragic accidents,